Electing a speaker is first test for GOP with razor-thin control of House

 On Monday, Mr. Johnson’s pathway appeared to clear when Mr. Trump wrote on Truth Social that Mr. Johnson “has my Complete & Total Endorsement” as the next speaker.
 But while only Rep. Thomas Massie of Kentucky publicly opposes Mr. Johnson’s candidacy, others remain on the fence and could abstain or vote against.
 (Democrats are expected to vote en masse against a GOP speaker.)

 The uncertainty over the speakership exemplifies the GOP’s broader challenge in the House where razor-thin margins, factional feuding, and ideological rifts have already led to dysfunction and drift in the last Congress, which passed the fewest bills in decades.
-The departure of two more members this session, Elise Stefanik and Mike Waltz, to join the Trump administration will shrink the party’s margin further (down to 217 seats to 215) until special elections are held and make it even harder for Republicans to pass legislation without Democratic votes.
+The departure this session of two more members, Elise Stefanik and Mike Waltz, to join the Trump administration will shrink the party’s margin further (down to 217 seats to 215) until special elections are held and make it even harder for Republicans to pass legislation without Democratic votes.

 “In the end, everything in Congress comes down to numbers, and they [Republicans] have no wriggle room at all,” says Julia Azari, a politics professor at Marquette University.